Skip to main navigation Skip to main content

 Research has also shown that a high proportion of looked after children report being bullied in school.
 In 2003, a report by the Social Exclusion Unit stated that 60% of the looked after children who were consulted during the study reported being bullied at school, compared with just 10% of all pupils.

-Experiences of bullying among looked after children
+Experiences of bullying among looked after children:

 According to Rao & Simkiss (2007), looked after children are a vulnerable group who were found to experience many of the same types of bullying as other children including verbal abuse, physical abuse and racism.